A Guide to Help Keep You and Your Family Safe Indoors

 What should you do when a warning is issued?

-Remain indoors if instructed to do so by authorities.
+Get everyone indoors immediately (including pets) if instructed to do so by authorities.

 Lock exterior doors and windows and close all the drapes and curtains.

-Turn off air conditioning, close fireplace dampers, vents and/or fans.
+Turn off all heating and cooling systems, close fireplace dampers, vents and/or fans.

 Place a towel (preferably wet) under the door.